What Is Amazon Redshift?

 The first step to create a data warehouse is to launch a set of nodes, called an Amazon Redshift cluster.
 After you provision your cluster, you can upload your data set and then perform data analysis queries.
 Regardless of the size of the data set, Amazon Redshift offers fast query performance using the same SQL-based tools and business intelligence applications that you use today.

 If you are a first-time user of Amazon Redshift, we recommend that you begin by reading the following sections:

-Service Highlights and Pricing – The product detail page provides the Amazon Redshift value proposition, service highlights, and pricing.
+Service Highlights and Pricing – This product detail page provides the Amazon Redshift value proposition, service highlights, and pricing.

-Getting Started – The Getting Started Guide includes an example that walks you through the process of creating a cluster, creating database tables, uploading data, and testing queries.
+Amazon Redshift Getting Started – This guide walks you through the process of creating a cluster, creating database tables, uploading data, and testing queries.

-Amazon Redshift Cluster Management Guide (this document) – This guide shows you how to create and manage Amazon Redshift clusters.
-For more information, see the following Cluster Management Overview section.
+Amazon Redshift Cluster Management Guide (this guide) – This guide shows you how to create and manage Amazon Redshift clusters.

-Amazon Redshift Database Developer Guide – If you are a database developer, the Amazon Redshift Database Developer Guide explains how to design, build, query, and maintain the databases that make up your data warehouse.
+Amazon Redshift Database Developer Guide – If you are a database developer, this guide explains how to design, build, query, and maintain the databases that make up your data warehouse.

 There are several ways to manage clusters.
 If you prefer a more interactive way of managing clusters, you can use the Amazon Redshift console or the AWS Command Line Interface (AWS CLI).
 If you are an application developer, you can use the Amazon Redshift Query API or the AWS Software Development Kit (SDK) libraries to manage clusters programmatically.
 If you use the Amazon Redshift Query API, you must authenticate every HTTP or HTTPS request to the API by signing it.
 For more information about signing requests, go to Signing an HTTP Request.

 For information about the CLI, API, and SDKs, go to the following links: